-Used in the curd and the candied topping, Meyer lemons subtly elevate this confection.
-The candied lemons, the crepes, and the filling can all be prepared in advance and assembled just before serving.
+Used in the curd and the candied topping, Meyer lemons subtly elevate this luscious dessert.
+The candied lemons, crepes, and filling are all make-ahead ingredients that can assembled just before serving.

 Whisk together flour, sugar, and salt.
 Whisk together milk, eggs, and vanilla.
 Gradually pour milk mixture into flour mixture, whisking until smooth.
 Whisk in butter.
 Pour through a fine sieve into an airtight container; discard lumps.
 Refrigerate at least 2 hours or overnight.